-NOTICE: Due to the COVID-19 pandemic and its effect on manufacturing in many industries, spa covers are taking much longer than average to be made and shipped to us (averaging about 2-3 months).
+NOTICE: Due to the COVID-19 pandemic and its effect on manufacturing in many industries, spa covers are taking much longer than average to be made and shipped to us (averaging at least 3-6 weeks).
 We appreciate your patience!

 Please view the hot tub and spa cover color choices below.
 Once you've decided on a color, continue on and fill out the spa order form.

 If you need guidance in how to properly measure your hit tub or spa to accommodate your new cover, please view our guide on measuring for your new cover below.

 There are literally thousands of different spas out there creating thousands of different spa cover measurements.
 That's why it's important to measure correctly.
 However, measuring for a new spa cover doesn't have to be a major production.
 Just follow these simple steps below!

 Step 1: Measure the top of your spa or your current spa cover.